convox/docs/docs/networking/nlb.md

 By default, NLB target-group traffic is source-NAT'd to the NLB's VPC-internal IP, so application logs record the load balancer's address rather than the real client IP.
 Enabling preserve-client-IP forwards the real source address.

-- [NLBPreserveClientIP](/reference/rack-parameters/NLBPreserveClientIP) — set to `Yes` on the public NLB.
+- [NLBPreserveClientIP](/reference/rack-parameters/NLBPreserveClientIP): set to `Yes` on the public NLB.
 Off by default.
-- [NLBInternalPreserveClientIP](/reference/rack-parameters/NLBInternalPreserveClientIP) — same for the internal NLB.
+- [NLBInternalPreserveClientIP](/reference/rack-parameters/NLBInternalPreserveClientIP): same for the internal NLB.

 When enabled, Convox adds an ingress rule on the ECS instance security group sourced from the NLB security group, allowing traffic from arbitrary client IPs to reach targets.
 Compliance frameworks that require real client IPs (HIPAA §164.312(b), PCI-DSS 10.2.1) are satisfied by this configuration.

 This feature is **incompatible with a customer-supplied [InstanceSecurityGroup](/reference/rack-parameters/InstanceSecurityGroup)**.
-Convox cannot modify a security group it does not own — on Racks where `InstanceSecurityGroup` is set, enabling `NLBPreserveClientIP=Yes` is rejected at `rack params set`:
+Convox cannot modify a security group it does not own.
+On Racks where `InstanceSecurityGroup` is set, enabling `NLBPreserveClientIP=Yes` is rejected at `rack params set`:

 ```text
 cannot enable NLBPreserveClientIP on a rack with a customer-supplied